 In the beginning of 2022, there has been increased volatility in the financial and commodity markets due to the escalation of political tension in Ukraine, followed by international sanctions against certain Russian companies and individuals.
 While this is still an ongoing situation at the date of issuing these financial statements, and there is an expectation of consequences on the economy in general, there has been no discernible impact on the Bank's operations neither Bank has any significant exposure to underlying countries or individuals that are under sanctions, however the future effects cannot be predicted.
 Management will continue to monitor the potential impact and will take further action as necessary to mitigate any effects.

-There were no other significant events after the end of the reporting period that would require corrections or disclosures to the financial statements of the Bank for 2021.
+There were no other significant events after the end of the reporting period that would require corrections or disclosures to the financial statements of the Bank for 2022.

-Approved for issue and signed on behalf of the Executive Committee on 17 March 2022.
+Approved for issue and signed on behalf of the Executive Committee on 16 March 2023.

-enk a.d

-Beograd Spanskin

-Nikola Mihailović

-President of Executive Committee

-aban Chief Accountant

-Beo

-Mirjana Garapić-Zakanyi/

-Member of Executive Committee
+Nirabank ŝ Nikola Mihailović Dragana Bojin President of Executive Committee Chief Accountant mirabank 11010 0 grad Španskih Miriana Garapić-Zakanvi Member of Executive Committee